arik31/CV-HW/README.md

 ### DL Solution: CST-YOLO + SAM
 #### CST-YOLO
 From a brief search in the net I came across this CST-YOLO github project https://github.com/mkang315/CST-YOLO, which looks like a perfect fit.
+I've chosen it due to its report on high mAP, and its user-friendly code.
 No pretrained models were provided here, so I had to train it myself.
-I could only fit batch_size=8 on my GPU, so I got 0.5mAP of 0.904, a little lower than the 0.927 they report on the project's page, but still a great detector.
+I could only fit batch_size=8 on my GPU, so I got 0.5mAP of 0.904,
+a little lower than the 0.927 they report on the project's page, but still a great detector.
 The code, almost unmodified is in ./CST-YOLO.

 #### SAM
-Using https://github.com/facebookresearch/segment-anything with the CST-YOLO results as prompts produced out-of-the-box good segmentations.
+Using https://github.com/facebookresearch/segment-anything with the CST-YOLO results as prompts produced good segmentations.
+I've chosen it because it does great out-of-the-box segmentation, and it's super user-friendly.

 #### Eliipses
 Once I had instance segmentations of the blood cells, I took each instance mask as binary image,